GENI-NSF/geni-tools/README-omni.txt

 'optlevel' to set logging to INFO by default, and DEBUG if you specify the '--debug' option to Omni.

-Note also that when you do 'omni.call' or 'omni.applyLogConfig' to load a logging configuration from a file, existing loggers are NOT disabled (which is the python logging default).
-However, those existing logers will not be modified with the new logging settings, unless they are explicitly named in the logging config file (they or their ancestor, where 'root' does not count).
+When using Omni as a [#OmniasaLibrary script] and you do 'omni.call' or 'omni.applyLogConfig' to load a logging configuration from a file, existing loggers are NOT disabled (which is the python logging default).
+However, those existing loggers will not be modified with the new logging settings, unless they are explicitly named in the logging config file (they or their ancestor, where 'root' does not count).

-For further control of Omni output, use Omni as a library from your own python script (see below for details).
+For further control of Omni output, use Omni as a library from your own python script (see [#OmniasaLibrary below] for details).
 For example, your script can modify the '-l' logging config file option between Omni calls.
 Alternatively, you can call the Omni function 'omni.applyLogConfig(<path to your log config file>)'.
 See the